Die, Monster, Die!: Plot

 When burying Letitia in the family cemetery the next day, Nahum explains how he obtained the meteorite: It fell from the sky, landing in the heath near the estate, and triggered a lush growth of plants around it within one day.
 Nahum intended to use the meteorite to create a foliage-rich landscape.
 That night, when Nahum attempts to destroy the meteor in the basement, he is attacked by a cloaked, axe-wielding Helga.
 She attempts to kill him, but accidentally falls to her death in the chamber, landing on the meteorite.
-Nahum, now highly-exposed to the meteorite, suffers radiation burns that grossly disfigure him.
+Nahum, now highly exposed to the meteorite, suffers radiation burns that grossly disfigure him.
 He chases Stephen and Susan through the house before bursting into flames, setting the Witley mansion ablaze, with Stephen and Susan narrowly escaping to safety.

 Cast

 Production

-It was shot in February and March 1965 at Shepperton Studios under the working title The House at the End of the World.
+The film was shot in February and March 1965 at Shepperton Studios under the working title The House at the End of the World.
+Location shooting for the town/village of Arkham was done at Shere, Surrey, while the Witley mansion was Oakley Court, Water Oakley, Berkshire.